-Apartment and other rental housing residents can contact the Houston Apartment Association at 713-595-0300 to speak to a trained consultant and ask questions about renter rights, the TAA lease contract or to register a complaint against their property owner.
+Apartment and other rental housing residents can contact the Houston Apartment Association at 713-595-0300 to speak to a trained consultant and ask questions about renter rights, the TAA lease contract or to file a complaint against their property owner.
 The renter's line is open on Wednesday from

 9:00 a.m. to 1:00 p.m. and Thursday and Friday from 9:00 a.m. to 1:00 p.m. and 2:00 p.m. to 4:00 p.m.
 All calls are taken on a first come first serve basis and will have a limit of five minutes.
 HAA staff, the volunteer leaders, officers or board of directors do not respond to e-mails sent by renters.

 This is not an emergency service.
 Please note: We will not process a complaint filed two years or more passed the date of move out.
 If you would like to submit a complaint on line, click here.

 This program assists rental residents by: